eyedeekay/sam-forwarder/README.md

 [Besides fixing up the comments, this should help for now.](USAGE.md).
 I also need to control output verbosity better.

-It doesn't encrypt the .i2pkeys file, so if someone can steal them, then they can use them to construct tunnels to impersonate you.
+It doesn't encrypt the .i2pkeys file by default, so if someone can steal them, then they can use them to construct tunnels to impersonate you.
 Experimental support for encrypted saves has been added.
 The idea is that only the person with the key will be able to decrypt and start the tunnels.
+It is up to the user to determine how to go about managing these keys.

 TCP is working very well.
 HTTP mode also exists, which just adds the X-I2P-DEST headers in.
 It does this both ways, for applying the dest headers inbound to